THE ILLUMINATED MANUSCRIPTS PROJECT

 Alois Senefelder invented lithography in Germany in 1798.
 Lithography is based on the chemical repellence of oil and water.
 Designs are drawn or painted with greasy ink or pencil on specially prepared limestone.
 The stone is moistened with water, which the stone accepts in areas not covered by the ink.
 Oily ink then applied with a roller, adheres only to the drawing and is repelled by the wet parts of the stone.
 The print is then made by pressing paper against the inked stone.
 It was the first substantial advance since relieve printing (woodcuts).
 Almost immediately, attempts were made to print in color.
 One stone was used for each color; the problem for the printers was keeping the image in register, making sure that the print would be lined up exactly each time it went through the press.
 Early chromolithography subjects were simple, but, by the second half of the 19th century, dozens of colors, overprinting and gold and silver inks were used.

-Each decorative image and element is meticulously hand-drawn.
-Many advanced designers will find our vector file versions with the following desirable feature: preserved, original hierarchies and groupings to facilitate modifications and enable the extraction of unique elements.
-Though resolution-independent vector formats insure high-quality reproduction at any size and allow complete latitude for pre-production modifications, our CD collections also include common pixel-based file formats of each graphic and a vector format supported by Office applications for desktop publication.
+Each decorative image and element is meticulously hand-drawn in vector graphic format eps.
+Many advanced designers will find our eps vector format royalty free stock images with the following desirable feature: preserved, original hierarchies and groupings, (as in the original Illustrator work file) to facilitate modifications and enable the extraction of unique graphic elements.
+Though resolution-independent vector graphics formats insure high-quality reproduction at any size and allow complete latitude for pre-production modifications, our collections also include the WMF vector format supported by Office applications for desktop publication.